12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 Q34

-Why did Indira Gandhi's government recommend the dissolution of the Lok Sabha in December 1970, leading to early elections?
+Why did Indira Gandhi's government recommend the dissolution of the Lok Sabha in December 1970, leading to the fifth general election?

-B To end her dependence on other political parties and seek a popular mandate for her programs.
+B To end her dependence on other political parties, strengthen her party’s position in Parliament, and seek a popular mandate for her programmes.

 Answer

-Indira Gandhi recommended dissolving the Lok Sabha to end her dependence on other political parties, strengthen her party's position, and seek a fresh popular mandate for her programs.
+Indira Gandhi’s government recommended the dissolution of the Lok Sabha in December 1970 in order to end her dependence on other political parties, strengthen her party’s position in the Parliament, and seek a popular mandate for her programmes.

 Explanation